swiftlang/swift-org-website/download/index.md

 {% assign windows10_5_9_build_date_string = windows10_5_9_builds.first.date | date: '%Y-%m-%d' %}
 {% if windows10_5_9_build_date_string < swift_5_9_1_release_date_string %}
-<sup>1</sup> Swift Windows 10 toolchain is provided by [Saleem Abdulrasool](https://github.com/compnerd).
+<sup>1</sup> This Swift 5.9 Windows 10 snapshot is provided by [Saleem Abdulrasool](https://github.com/compnerd).
 Saleem is the platform champion for the Windows port of Swift and this is an official build from the Swift project. <br><br>
 {% endif %}

 <details class="download">